Medical devices MDR regulatory specialist

 Have you noticed any of the following symptoms?

-Higher blood pressure when trying to keep up with the requirements, guidances and interpretations of the medical device regulation (MDR).
+Higher blood pressure when trying to keep up with the requirements, guidances and interpretations of the Medical Devices Regulation (MDR).

-Shortness of breath as you strive to produce technical documents at the level required by the notified bodies and authorities to approve the sale of your devices.
+Shortness of breath as you strive to produce technical documents at the level required by the notified bodies and authorities.

 If even one sounded familiar, keep on reading.